-- Highlight results, or any other relevant information about your conference.
+- Highlight results, or any other relevant information about your past event.

 - Upload video recordings and related materials that participants can take home.

-When I talk to event organizers, I ask them one fundamental question: What are the objectives of your event?
-Everything, including your conference website design, should revolve around the answer to this question.
+When I talk to event planners, I ask them one fundamental question: What are the objectives of your event?
+Everything, from your social media posts to your conference website design, should revolve around the answer to this question.

 In addition, the common key functions of a conference website are: